pieterjooste/BabyMoodClassifier/README.md

 Reached accuracy of 89%.

 Forum posting on Fastai by Vikrant Behal May 2020 explained how to manage large files>25MB with git lfs.
 Deployment of app with MyBinder not possible.

-Heroku recommended. (https://course.fast.ai/deployment_heroku)Thanks Joe Dockrill.
+Heroku recommended. (https://course.fast.ai/deployment_heroku) Thanks Joe Dockrill.

 #Using App